ilkerozgedik/video_to_text/README.md

 ## Usage

-1. Place your video file in the project directory.
+1. Place your video or audio file in the project directory.
 2. Run the script with the default parameters:

 ```bash